 I made two because I decided the one with the metal stake could become a plant decoration.
 I started sawing it off but I figured I may as well leave it and give it a try.

-I wriggled out the black plastic that holds the little posts together by grabbing a bit with the needle nose pliers and moving it up and out.
-Then I removed the staple by using the upholstery stapler remover and needlenose pliers.
+You can wriggle out the black plastic that holds the little posts together by grabbing a bit with the needle nose pliers and moving it up and out.
+Then remove the staple by using the upholstery stapler remover and needlenose pliers.

-Next I sanded off the finish to the bare wood with my mouse and hand sanding.
+Next, sand off the finish to the bare wood with your mouse and hand sand.
 On the flat top I did use the orbital sander.
-I used my biggest drill bit to drill a hole in the center.
+Use a big drill bit to drill a hole in the center.
 Just eyeball it.

 This is so easy.
-I wrapped a piece of painter’s tape around the edging.
+Wrap a piece of painter’s tape around the edging.
 You don’t have to measure, place it where it looks good.
 I was painting a table in white so I used the chalk paint from that project and painted the bottom of the edging white.

 Once that was dry I wrapped painters tape around it midway down.
-I didn’t measure, I eyeballed it.
+Don’t measure, I eyeballed it.
 I hope I can explain what I did next so it makes sense.
-I took a little piece of tape to use as a guide and placed it directly under the first piece of painter’s tape that was wrapped around the edging.
+Take a little piece of tape to use as a guide and placed it directly under the first piece of painter’s tape that was wrapped around the edging.

-Then I wrapped another piece of tape under the little piece all the way around.
+Then wrap another piece of tape under the little piece all the way around.
 Remove the little piece, it is just to make sure the stripes are sort of uniform.